devashish234073/migration-projects/spring-mvc/spring-mvc-annotation/README.md

  # spring-mvc-annotation

- This README maps the original XML configuration files to the Java configuration files created during the migration to annotation-based Spring configuration, describes the changes made to `web.xml`, and provides run and runtime details.
+ This is annotation based migration for the https://github.com/devashish234073/migration-projects/tree/main/spring-mvc/spring-mvc-xml

+ here are some of the changes done from xml to java

  ## XML → Java mapping